ManifoldFR/phd-defence/slides.md

 </v-clicks>

 [^qplayer]:  A. Bambade, F. Schramm, A. Taylor, and J. Carpentier, ‘Leveraging augmented-Lagrangian techniques for differentiating over infeasible quadratic programs in machine learning’, The Twelfth International Conference on Learning Representations (ICLR 2024), Oct.
 2023.
-Available: https://openreview.net/forum?id=YCPDFfmkFr

 <style>
   .footnote-item {